 Lower prices are available for letters and cards that are compatible with the Postal Service’s automated processing equipment.
 To qualify for automation prices, your letters and cards must conform to very specific criteria, including:

-A delivery point POSTNET or Intelligent Mail barcode on each piece in the address block or in the barcode clear zone.
+An Intelligent Mail barcode encoded with the correct delivery point routing code on each piece in the address block or in the barcode clear zone.

 An address list that has been checked and CASS-certified within the last 180 days.